-If your child needs extra support he/she may be, with your permission, referred to outside agencies e.g. Child Psychologist, Incredible Year, Triple P and Lewisham Early Help Services.
+If your child needs extra support, he/she may be referred to outside agencies, such as a Child Psychologist, Incredible Year, Triple P, or Lewisham Early Help Services, with your permission.

 Q11.
-Are there other people/organisations involved in supporting children and families with SEND?
+Are other people/organisations involved in supporting children and families with SEND?